 Head Boy and Head Girl

-The role of Head boy and Head Girl includes jobs such as running and organising the Student Council, supervising the Prefects.
+The role of Head boy and Head Girl includes jobs such as running and organising the Student Council and supervising the Prefects.
 In addition, the Head Boy & Head Girl will participate in flag raising, talking to the whole school about various issues, giving speeches at award ceremonies and other events in the school throughout the year.

-Student Leadership for 2019-2020 Academic Year
+Student Leadership for 2020-2021 Academic Year